hxrshxz/ground-sense-bot/OLLAMA_STATUS.md

 - Less accurate for SQL
 - Similar speed (Q4_0 quantized)
 - Overkill capabilities (not needed)
-- Better to keep SQLCoder for SQL, Gemini for text
+- SQLCoder is optimized for SQL generation
 ```

 ---